MrMinemeet/Eugen/README.md

 # Future Plans
 * Notify new users about the bot's existence and how to use it.
 (See `send_user_join_info` branch)
 * Handle more than 50 courses, as the current limit is 50 channels per category.
 Solution: Split the courses into multiple same-sized categories.
+* Better handling of exam dates, currently simply parses the next exam date from users registered to the course, which causes issues if no user is registered to the exam.

 ---
 # Missing Semester